r00k/blog/_posts/2016-1-19-compared-to-what.md

 Then, perhaps Haskell, to experience functional programming at its purest.

 Build things in these languages, but also deploy them.
-Ideally, build something in them that other people would miss if it went away.
+Ideally, build something that other people would miss if it went away.
 Toy projects are a good start, but you learn a different set of things about a language when you support it over time.

-And then, of course, teach what you've learned.
+And then, of course, teach those newer than you what you've learned.